danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 }
 ```

 This means if you're working on a document named `jsmith-cover-letter-acme-corp.md`, the pdf will be generated in `~/tmp/jsmith-cover-letter-acme-corp.pdf`.
-Then it's ready for upload to your job application portal.
+Then it's ready for upload to any job application portal.

-Here's an example of what the pdf will look like - any links in the content will be clickable.
+Here's an example of what the pdf will look like, any links in the content will be clickable.

 ![cover letter example](../images/cover-letter-example.png "cover letter example")